MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/npm-authenticate.md

 ### My Pipeline needs to access a feed in a different project

-If the pipeline is running in a different project than the project that the feed is scoped to, the project that the feed is scoped to must give permissions to Pipeline's project's build service.
-[How to allow a Pipeline to access a feed in a different project](/azure/devops/artifacts/how-to/project-scoped-feeds-pipeline-project-permissions.md).
+If the pipeline is running in a different project than the project hosting the feed, you must set up the other project to grant read/write access to the build service.
+See [Package permissions in Azure Pipelines](../../../artifacts/feeds/feed-permissions.md#package-permissions-in-azure-pipelines) for more details.

 <!-- ENDSECTION -->